Comprehensive Assessment for Autism (ASD) & Multisensory Learning Support in Campsie

 https://www.structural-learning.com/post/multisensory-learning-in-the-classroom-a-teachers-guide

-Mainstream education is primarily focused on meeting the needs of the majority and may not effectively engage students with autism and related conditions.
-At Neurosensory, our therapists and teachers employ a personalised approach that embraces the unique interests of these students, considering them as opportunities for enhanced engagement and growth.
-Our approach is characterised by its organic, creative, and structured nature.
+Mainstream education is primarily directed towards the majority, which may not adequately engage students with autism and related conditions.
+However, at Neurosensory, our therapists and teachers adopt an individualised approach that appreciates the unique strengths and interests of each student.
+We view their special interests not as hindrances, but as catalysts for engagement and growth.
+Our approach encompasses organic, creative, and structured elements to create a dynamic and effective learning environment.

 Empowering Students with Autism: The Approach of our MSL Therapists and Tutors

-- Give the students choices within the lesson
+- Offer the students alternatives within the learning experience

-In our rooms, we provide a wide range of captivating hands-on materials that extend beyond traditional paper and pen learning.
-We understand that schooling can be stressful for students with learning difficulties and disabilities.
-At Neurosensory, we strive to eliminate the stigma of failure and foster a can-do attitude.
-We acknowledge the importance of recognising concentration limits and incorporating short breaks with movement to rejuvenate the mind.
-Our approach promotes interactivity and creativity in lessons, enhancing students’ ability to retain skills and information.
+Within our learning spaces, we offer a multitude of engaging hands-on materials that go beyond conventional paper and pen activities.
+We are cognizant of the stress that schooling can impose on students with learning difficulties and disabilities.
+At Neurosensory, our approach is designed to remove the fear of failure and cultivate a positive mindset.
+We acknowledge the limitations of concentration and advocate for short breaks accompanied by movement to rejuvenate the mind.
+By fostering interactivity and creativity in our lessons, we facilitate improved retention of skills and information for our students.

 Comprehensive Autism Assessments for Individuals of All Ages